arg-tech/bert-te/README.md

   http://your-server-url/bert-te
 ```

 ### Using Web Interface

 The service can also be used to create a pipeline on our n8n interface.
-Simply create an HTTP node, configure the node including the URL of the service and the parameter name of the file (`file`).
+Create an HTTP node, configure the node including specifying the URL of the service and the parameter  (`file`).

 <div style="text-align:center;">
     <img src="img/n8n_screnshot.jpeg" alt="Image Description" width="100%">